What is Form 5500? Everything You Need to Know

 6. Additional pitfalls

-For added security, here are a few additional mistakes to look for when completing Form 5500:
+For added security, here are a few additional common mistakes to avoid when completing Form 5500:

 - Incorrectly entering the EIN and plan number when filing.